-According to a new study conducted by the Mayo Clinic, high-intensity interval training, or HIIT workouts, was the most effective in keeping adults between 18–30 and 65–80 in the best shape at the cellular level.
+According to a study conducted by the Mayo Clinic, high-intensity interval training, or HIIT workouts, was the most effective in keeping adults between 18–30 and 65–80 in the best shape at the cellular level.
 The downside was that, of the three workouts utilized in the study, HIIT was the least effective at building muscle mass.
 In other words, if you’re looking to bulk up, look elsewhere.
 But if you’re looking to stay young and healthy, give HIIT a try.
-Read more over at GQ India.
 If you don’t know where to start with HIIT, check out our comprehensive workout below.
 It’s the perfect 15- to 20-minute workout.

 The HIIT Workout